sbseltzer/kioku-srs/BUILDING.md

 The following should work out of the box on Unix-like platforms so long as `git` and `cmake` are installed.
 You will need CMake installed and added to your `PATH` environment variable (this is mostly pertinent on Windows).

-Starting from the root of your cloned repository...
+Starting from the root of your cloned repository, run the build scripts.
+These could take a while to complete.

 If you're on Linux, use the convenient building scripts which are also used in the Continuous Integration (CI).
 ```